DrEntropy/turingTest/readme.md

 * For now I have compared two approaches with a more direct parameterization of the LV model.
 The PYMC model took 2.5 minutes to sample 4 chains of 1000, while the turing model took 1m20s, however the turing mode was doing the chains in serial not parallel as in the pymc mode.

 * Another issue i found is that dealing with thanos tensors and such can be a pain.
+I was not able to implement the protection against negative values in the pyhton case, but some the sampling would sometimes crash.
+In Julia this was trivial.